 True net per order, by SKU.
 Revenue minus all Etsy fees minus Printify base and shipping minus any ad spend allocated to that order.
 Etsy's payment dashboard shows you revenue and fees.
 Printify shows you cost.
 Nothing puts them in the same view by default.
 You'll reconcile in a spreadsheet — at least once a month — or you'll fly blind.

 Net per SKU vs. blended average.
-A 30% blended margin hides three SKUs at 50% and two at 10%.
+A healthy blended margin can hide high-margin winners and low-margin bleeds running in parallel.
 The low-margin SKUs eat ad budget that the high-margin ones could have absorbed.
 The fix is per-SKU visibility, not bigger averages.

 Production lead time by provider.
-Bella+Canvas printed at Monster Digital averages 3 days to ship.
-The same shirt at SwiftPOD averages 5.
+Different providers on the same product have meaningfully different average ship times.
 Your Q4 ad plan should weight providers by ship time — Christmas cutoffs don't care about your default routing.

 Defect and replacement rate by print provider.
 Printify covers replacements for genuine defects, but you cover the customer-experience cost — late delivery, refund handling, the one-star review.
 The cheapest provider often isn't the highest-net once defects are factored in.